harbaum/FPGA-Companion/README.md

   - Pros
     - Powerful and well-supported SDK
     - Widely available and cheap
-    - Built-on Bluetooth and WiFi
+    - Built-in Bluetooth and WiFi
   - Cons
     - Very limited USB host support
       - Only one device (no hub)
-      - USb stack complex to use
+      - USB stack complex to use